rammazzoti2000/blogger/README.md

 [![Product Name Screen Shot][product-screenshot]](https://morning-savannah-73840.herokuapp.com/)

-This is the third project of the Microverse Ruby Module
+This is the third project of the Microverse Ruby on Rails Module.
+The app has been built following the [jumpstartlab](http://tutorials.jumpstartlab.com/projects/blogger.html#blogger-2) tutorial.

 <!-- ABOUT THE PROJECT -->
 ## Installation

 To have this app on your pc, you need to:
-* have ruby & Ruby on Rails installed in your computer
+* have Ruby & Ruby on Rails installed in your computer
 * [download](https://github.com/rammazzoti2000/blogger/archive/develop.zip) or clone this repo:
   - Clone with SSH:
   ```